MehdiJmlkh/Machine-Learning-Course-Homeworks-S2024/README.md

 * Q5: Decision tree and information gain

 ### Programming Section
-* Q3: classifying the Credit Scoring Sample dataset using a Random Forest and Bagging classifiers.
+* Q3: classifying the `credit_scoring_sample.csv` dataset using a Random Forest and Bagging classifiers.
 Additionally, utilizing Bootstrap sampling to estimate the mean of customers' age
 * Q4: Implementing AdaBoost classifier from scratch, and using it to classify the iris dataset
-* Q6: Implementing Decision Tree from scratch using ID3 algorithm, and use it to classify prison dataset
+* Q6: Implementing Decision Tree from scratch using ID3 algorithm, and use it to classify `prison_dataset.csv` dataset

 ## HW4 - Kernel Methods & Neural Network